marksayers46/JS_Widgets/README.md

-All these JavaScript widgets are fun little projects for those times that you don't have a lot of time to dedicate to practicing your coding that day.
-Makes me code every day even if I'm struggling for time that day!
+# All these JavaScript widgets are fun little projects for those times that I don't have a lot of time to dedicate to practicing my coding skills.
+Helps me to code every day even if I'm struggling for time that day.

+# Code everyday, leetcode, HackerRank, TryHackMe, HackTheBox